 Lourdes Academy participates in the Wisconsin Parental Choice Program (WPCP), which allows eligible students who reside in Wisconsin to attend our Catholic school tuition-free.
-The private school, on behalf of the parent or guardian, receives a state aid payment for each eligible student.
+Our school, on behalf of the parent or guardian, receives a state-aid payment for each eligible student.
 Lourdes has participated in the program since 2013.

-Eligibility: Student eligibility, which is established by state law, is a combination of income, student residence, and prior year school attendance.
+Student eligibility, which is established by state law, is a combination of income, student residence, and prior-year school attendance.

-All students must apply each year and provide documentation that meet residency requirements that are specific to the WPCP program.
+All students must apply each year and provide documentation showing they meet residency requirements that are specific to the WPCP program.
 Students continuing in the program are not required to provide income documentation.
-Open enrollment for new and existing students applying for the 2018-2019 school year is February 1, 2018 to April 20, 2018.
+Open enrollment for new and existing students applying for the 2019-2020 school year is February 1, 2019 to April 20, 2019.

-To qualify for the program, a new student must have a family income (adjusted gross income as stated on your 2017 1040) equal to or less than 220% of the federal poverty level income limits shown below.
-Once your student is accepted into the program, they can participate through graduation at Lourdes Academy, provided they continue to meet the residency requirements.
+To qualify for the program, a new student must have a family income (adjusted gross income as stated on your 2018 1040) equal to or less than 220% of the federal poverty level income limits shown below.
+Once a student is accepted into the program, they can participate through graduation at Lourdes Academy, provided they continue to meet the residency requirements.

 Married Parents Income

-- have attended a public school in Wisconsin the previous school year;
+- Attended a public school in Wisconsin the previous school year

-- is applying for grades kindergarten, first or ninth in the current school year at a Lourdes Academy;
+- Is applying for grades kindergarten, 1st or 9th grade in the current school year at a Lourdes Academy

-- have participated in WPCP in the previous school year.
+- Participated in WPCP the previous school year

 All students must meet the prior year attendance and residency requirements every year.